-Indicate by check mark if the registrant is a Act. well-known seasoned issuer, as defined is in Rule 405 of the Securities [] YES [X] NO If this report is an annual or transition report pursuant to Section 13 or 15(d) of the Securit is not required to file reports [] YES [] NO Note - Checking the box above will not relieve of the Securities Exchange Act of 1934 from ursuant to Section 13 or 15(d) Indicate by check mark whether the registrant the Securities Exchange Act of 1934 during the was required to file such reports), and (2) has he preceding 12 months (or for such shorte er period that the registrant Indicate by check mark whether the registrant filer.
-See definition of "accelerated filer and one): Large accelerated filer [] Accelerated filer [] Non-accelerated filer $[X]$ Indicate by check mark which financial statement item the registrant has elected to follow. [] ITEM 17 [X] ITEM 18 Indicate by check mark if the registrant is a w Act. vell-known seasoned issuer, as defined in F Rule 405 of the Securities [] YES [X] NO If this is an annual report, indicate by check no 2 of the Exchange Act). nark whether the registrant is a shell comp any (as defined in Rule 12b- [] YES [X] NO
+Indicate by check mark if the registrant is a well-known seasoned issu er, as defined in Rule 405 of the Securities Act. [ ] YES [X] NO If this report is an annual or transition report, indicate by check mark pursuant to Section 13 or 15(d) of the Securities Exchange Act of 193 Note - Checking the box above will not relieve any registrant required of the Securities Exchange Act of 1934 from their obligations under the Indicate by check mark whether the registrant (1) has filed all reports the Securities Exchange Act of 1934 during the preceding 12 months was required to file such reports), and (2) has been subject to such fili (or for such shorter period that the registrant Indicate by check mark whether the registrant is a large accelerated filer.
+See definition of "accelerated filer and large accelerated filer" in one): Large accelerated filer [ ] Accelerated filer [ ] Non-accelerated filer [X] Indicate by check mark which financial statement item the registrant h nas elected to follow. [ ] ITEM 17 [X] ITEM 18 Indicate by check mark if the registrant is a well-known seasoned issued. er, as defined in Rule 405 of the Securities [ ] YES [X] NO If this is an annual report, indicate by check mark whether the registra 2 of the Exchange Act). nt is a shell company (as defined in Rule 12b- [ ] YES [ X] NO Emerging growth company [X] If an emerging growth company, indicate by check mark if the registransition period for complying with any new or revised financial accepta(a) of the Exchange Act.
+[X]